joeypizzas/image-carousel/README.md

-# template-js
+# Image carousel

-Template repo for HTML/CSS/JS projects
+A simple image carousel.
+Built for TOP by [joeypizzas](https://github.com/joeypizzas).